Pakistan and weapons of mass destruction: Security concerns of the United States

 However the U.S. intelligence official said there is no indication that terrorists have gotten anything from Pakistan, and added there is confidence right now in Pakistan's security apparatus.
 The Pakistanis store their nuclear stockpile in a way that makes it difficult to put the pieces together; that is, components are located in different places.
 The official said Pakistan has put the appropriate safeguards in place.

 A 2010 study by the Congressional Research Service titled 'Pakistan's Nuclear Weapons: Proliferation and Security Issues' noted that even though Pakistan had taken several steps to enhance Nuclear security in recent years 'Instability in Pakistan has called the extent and durability of these reforms into question.'

 In April 2011, IAEA's deputy director general Denis Flory declared Pakistan's nuclear programme safe and secure.
-According to the IAEA, Pakistan is currently contributing more than $1.16 million in IAEA's Nuclear Security Fund, making Pakistan as 10th largest contributor.
+According to the IAEA, Pakistan is currently contributing more than $1.16 million in IAEA's Nuclear Security Fund, making Pakistan the 10th largest contributor.

 In response to a November 2011 article in The Atlantic written by Jeffrey Goldberg highlighting concerns about the safety of Pakistan's nuclear weapons program, the Pakistani Government announced that it would train an additional 8,000 people to protect the country's nuclear arsenal.
 At the same time, the Pakistani Government also denounced the article.
 Training will be completed no later than 2013.

 Pakistan consistently maintains that it has tightened the security over the several years.
 In 2010, the Chairman Joint Chiefs General Tariq Majid exhorted to the world delegation at the National Defence University that, "World must accept Pakistan as nuclear power."
 While dismissing all the concerns on the safety of country's nuclear arsenal, General Majid maintains to the fact: "We are shouldering our responsibility with utmost vigilance and confidence.
 We have put in place a very robust regime that includes "multilayered mechanisms" and processes to secure our strategic assets, and have provided maximum transparency on our practices.
-We have reassured the international community on this issue over and over again and our track record since the time our atomic bomb programme was made overt has been unblemished".
+We have reassured the international community on this issue over and over again and our track record since the time our atomic bomb programme was made overt has been unblemished."

 On 7 September 2013, the US Department of State said "Pakistan has a professional and dedicated security force that fully understands the importance of nuclear security."
-Pakistan had earlier rejected claims in US media that the Obama Administration was worried about the safety of Pakistan's nuclear weapons, saying the country has a professional and robust system to monitor its nukes.
+Pakistan had earlier rejected claims in US media that the Obama administration was worried about the safety of Pakistan's nuclear weapons, saying the country has a professional and robust system to monitor its nukes.